 Write It Down! – Book Review of The Small B!G

 Another practical idea offered by the authors was to have people repeat the date and time of a business appointment.
 In a doctor’s office, this decreased the number of patients not showing up by 3%.
 That doesn’t seem like much, but it counts in a busy medical facility.

 Then a variation was used.
 Patients were asked to write down the specifics of an appointment.
 This reduced the number of no-shows by a whopping 18%.

 Businesses of All Sizes – Book Review of The Small B!G

 The book has 52 suggestions like these, each in its own easy-to-consume chapter.
 You can dip in to find something that looks immediately helpful.
 But if you read them together, they form a cohesive whole.

-These tips work in all types of groups and for companies of all sizes.
+These tips work in all types of groups and for companies of all sizes, even those looking to discover new business opportunities.
 That’s because they are geared to persuading people.
 And they are essentially the same wherever you encounter them.